Shuzhengz/Arduino-Oscilloscope/README.md

 Use the calculation java file to do the calculations

 If you want to know the calculation there's javadoc explaining it, it's really simple

+## Licensing

+This program is under the Unlicense "license"

+This means that the software is released into the public domain, and therefore does not technically have a license

+The author claims no copyright, copyleft, license or whatsoever for the program itself.
+You may use, reuse or distribute its binaries or source code in any desired way or form, Useage of binaries or source shall be entirely and without exception at your own risk.